Ludlow Youth Services update after lorry crash damages building

-Ludlow Youth Centre building to remain closed after lorry crash - services being relocated
+Ludlow Youth Centre building that was hit by lorry will remain closed - services being relocated

-Shropshire Council has issued an update over the current situation regarding the Ludlow Youth Centre building - and youth services in the town.
+Shropshire Council has issued an update regarding the Ludlow Youth Centre building and youth services in the town.

-The building, on Lower Galdeford, suffered major damage when it was hit by a lorry on April 28.
+The building off Lower Galdeford suffered major damage when it was hit by a lorry on April 28.

-The authority explained that is is awaiting more information about repairs and rebuilding work for the centre.
+The council said that the building will remain closed for the time being, with the authority awaiting more information about repairs and rebuilding work for the centre.

 Services previously provided at the centre have been moved to another location in the town - the Helena Community Centre.

-A statement from the council said: "The majority of the Community & Family Hub Services have been relocated to Helena Lane Community Centre at 20 Hamlet Road, Ludlow, SY8 2NP.
+A statement from the council said: "The majority of the community and family hub services have been relocated to Helena Lane Community Centre at 20 Hamlet Road, Ludlow [SY8 2NP].

 "We are currently awaiting approval to extend Helena Lane’s opening hours, which will allow us to relocate the remaining evening sessions.